The MRC National Mouse Genetics Network

 A package of distinctive research clusters drawing from the specialist facilities and capabilities of the Mary Lyon Centre at MRC Harwell to accelerate our understanding of human disease.

-Capitalising on the UK’s excellence in genetics, the Network will drive:
+Capitalising on the UK’s excellence in genetics, the Network drives:

 Research integration